The Faculty of Electrical Engineering and Computer Science from the Stefan cel Mare University of Suceava is organizing

 Contest for Students

-A full specification of the task will not be given until the first day of the contest.
+A full specification of the task will be given on the first day of the contest.

-Teams can use any public domain software during development or as part of their solution.
+Teams are allowed to use any public domain software during development of, or as part of, their solution.

-Teams may be accompanied by Faculty members as mentor and coach.
+Teams are normally accompanied by Faculty member(s) as mentor and coach.

 Free accommodation for students.